JuanAzula/azulahub/README.md

 Overview

 Welcome to the project!
-This application is divided into two main parts: the backend (located in the back folder) and the frontend (located in the front folder).
+This application is divided into two main parts; the backend (located in the back folder) and the frontend (located in the front folder).
 The backend serves as the core functionality provider, handling data management, authentication, and other server-side operations.
 Meanwhile, the frontend is responsible for providing the user interface and interacting with the backend to deliver a seamless user experience.

 Technologies Used